Wood or composite deck

 When planning projects using timber – be it domestic or industrial construction – a conversation often sparked early on in the process is which type of wood to use.
-There are a huge range of options though the initial decision is often between softwoods and hardwoods.
-It’s often simplistic to assume these terms mean that, quite simply, the timber is hard, or soft, though it actually refers to the type of tree that the timber if forged from.
-The construction industry actually use a specific measurement called the Janka Hardness Scale to rank the strength and durability of different woods – though purely in layman’s terms it can be beneficial to understand the different as being that hardwoods tend to come from deciduous trees, while softwoods are fashioned from evergreen trees.
+There is a huge range of options, though the initial decision is often between softwoods and hardwoods.
+It’s often simplistic to assume these terms mean that, quite simply, the timber is hard, or soft, though it actually refers to the type of tree that the timber is forged from.
+The construction industry actually uses a specific measurement called the Janka Hardness Scale to rank the strength and durability of different woods – though purely in layman’s terms it can be beneficial to understand the difference as being that hardwoods tend to come from deciduous trees, while softwoods are fashioned from evergreen trees.

 These hardwoods are renowned for their strength, but also their versatility.
 They can be used in a huge array of projects, both internal and external.
 Think furniture, flooring and decking, as well as garden landscaping, cladding and various other external joinery.
 They are also the first choice of instrument makers who favour hardwood’s beautiful aesthetics and rich earthy tones for everything from guitar construction to the crafting of the world’s finest violins.

-These benefits tend to mean hardwoods are favoured by fitters, builders and manufacturers it’s aesthetic appeal makes it hugely attractive to clients.
+These benefits tend to mean hardwoods are favoured by fitters, builders and manufacturers its aesthetic appeal makes them hugely attractive to clients.
 Hardwoods conjure images of the autumn – warm, inviting authentic colours – the most common types used in both building projects and in bespoke joinery include Oak, Teal, Balau, Sapele, Iroko and Meranti.

 Similarly, softwoods and the trees from which they hail have specific properties and characteristics too.
 Evergreen trees tend to have large broad leaves, often producing nuts and fruit – the most commonly recognisable being pines, spruces and firs.